October is Arts Awareness Month!

 At the Kids Library Council meeting on November 10, 2014, tweens used iPads to create their own e-books.
 Check them out here!

-Kids up through 8th grade, pick up your reading log at the Youth Desk any time between January 2 and March 2.
-Independent readers, read or listen to at least 3 books; prereaders, read at least 10 days.
-Return your completed reading log by March 2, and receive a free book!
-Finishers will also be entered into the grand prize drawing for a gift certificate to Dave’s Down to Earth Rock Shop in Evanston!
+Kids up through 8th grade, pick up your reading log at the Youth Desk any time between January 2 and February 15.Your goal is to read at least 20 minutes on 10 days.
+Return your completed reading log by February 28, and receive a free book!
+Finishers will also be entered into our grand prize drawing for the following prizes: